 Cast iron cookware is an old-fashioned favorite for a reason—not only is it super durable, but it’s also one of the safest options out there because it doesn’t contain any harmful chemicals that could leach into food.
-In fact, the one “ingredient” that may find its way into your meal (hint: it’s in the name!) may actually be of benefit: these pans may add a bit of extra iron to whatever you’re cooking, though no one knows exactly how much.
+In fact, the one “ingredient” that may find its way into your meal (hint: it’s in the name!) may actually be of benefit: These pans may add a bit of extra iron to whatever you’re cooking, though no one knows exactly how much.
 Another bonus: Cast iron is naturally nonstick once it’s “seasoned” properly with oil, so it requires very little cooking oil or butter, slashing your fat intake.
-(These are signs you might be eating too much bad fat.)
+Be aware that there are some foods you should never cook in cast iron, though.